Banuba/OEP_ios_c_api/README.md

         cmake -G Xcode ..
     ```

-7. The previous step will generate a Xcode project.
+5. The previous step will generate a Xcode project.
 Open the OEP_ios_c_api project in the Xcode.
+6. Copy and Paste your client token into the appropriate section of `OEP_ios_c_api/ViewController.swift`.
+Add the downloaded effect's name in the same file.
-8. Select target `example_ios_c_api`.
+7. Select target `example_ios_c_api`.
-9. Drag&Drop BNBEffectPlayerC.framework from the Xcode Navigator to the `Project Settings->General->Frameworks, Libraries and Embedded Content` section of the target.
+8. Drag&Drop BNBEffectPlayerC.framework from the Xcode Navigator to the `Project Settings->General->Frameworks, Libraries and Embedded Content` section of the target.
-10. Add you sign into the `Project Settings->Signing & Capabilities` section of the target.
+9. Add you sign into the `Project Settings->Signing & Capabilities` section of the target.
-11. Run build.
+10. Run build.

 ## Contributing